 “Dermot is a brilliant winemaker, and we recognised the opportunity this presented to utilise the plant and equipment to contract process grapes for other growers in the area.
 We now process 100 tonnes of grapes annually for ourselves and roughly 450 tonnes for other growers,” Richard says.

 The arrangement with clients differs from the model of the French grower co-operatives where the grapes are mixed, and the members receive an allocation of the wine produced.
-To preserve the integrity of each grower working with Wiston, the grapes are pressed separately, and the wine produced is unique to those vines.
+To preserve the integrity of each grower working with Wiston, the grapes are pressed separately,

 In 2017 a further 5.6 hectares (14 acres) were planted as interest in the Wiston wines stimulated demand.

 “Prosecco has made sparkling wine accessible to society and now we are seeing people trade up to the premium wines.
 While the UK market is still growing, there are also significant overseas markets such as Scandinavia and Japan that should not be overlooked,” stresses Richard.

 The success of Wiston wines has understandably led to some introductions that would otherwise be beyond most small producers.

 “I was fortunate to have a meeting with the CEO and owner of probably the world’s best-known champagne house Louis Roederer – producer of cuvée, Cristal – who gave me some excellent advice.
 ‘Grow small plots of vines across the estate and learn which terroirs produce the best wine and then expand outwards.
 You will learn over a 10-year period which vineyards produce the best wine.’
 It was reassuring to be told to grow slowly and not rush into it.”